Key Takeaways

 Powders work well for men who struggle with swallowing or want to mix supplements into smoothies.
 However, they may include natural flavors or sweeteners that some prefer to avoid.

 Bioavailability describes how well your body absorbs and utilizes nutrients.
-After 50, this becomes increasingly important as digestive efficiency naturally declines.
+After 50, this becomes increasingly important as digestive processes naturally change.
 Certain nutrient combinations enhance absorption, vitamin D works better with K2, while magnesium supports calcium utilization.

 Taking fat-soluble vitamins (A, D, E, K) with meals containing healthy fats improves absorption.
 Water-soluble B vitamins can be taken anytime but are often better tolerated with food to prevent stomach upset.